-Opened in 1981, to replace the older Hospital Richaud, the Hospital Mignot, located near Versailles in the surbub of Paris, is a general hospital with several academic departments.
+Opened in 1981, to replace the older Hospital Richaud, the Hospital Mignot, located near Versailles in the suburbs of Paris, is a general hospital with several academic departments.
 In 1998, an academic department of Haematology-Oncology was created, the intensive care unit in 2008 and the palliative care unit at the end of 2009.

-- The Hospital has 656 beds and 46 out-patients places, also included are Medicine, Surgery, Obstetrics 445 beds, 16 being dedicated for palliative care and 38 out-patients places.
+The Hospital has 733 beds and 68 out-patients places; also included are Medicine, Surgery, Obstetrics 502 beds, 16 being dedicated for palliative care and 52 out-patients places.
 1/3 are single beds.

 Palliative and Supportive Care

 There are two transversal units: pain treatment and palliative care.
-The pain treatment unit is composed of three practitioners graduated in pain evaluation and treatments, one psychiatrist, one psychologist, one physiotherapist, while the palliative team is composed of two qualified practitioners, two nurses and one psychologist.
+The pain treatment unit is composed of three practitioners graduated in pain evaluation and treatments, one psychiatrist, one psychologist, one physiotherapist, while the palliative team is composed of two qualified practitioners, two nurses and two psychologists.
 Two secretaries and a social worker, two medical doctors, graduated in supportive care in cancer, a beauty specialist and nurses dedicated to help when bad news is given working together with these units.
 This department manages in and out-patients with a collaborative approach.